 My second ‘Man of Men’ is for all our wonderful supporters who have walked, run, cycled, volunteered, fundraised and supported our cause in countless other ways.
 Every minute you have spent supporting us has helped us tell more men about their risk of developing prostate cancer and the work we do to support them.
-Every pound you raised will help us fund more lifesaving research and provide support for men worried about or living with a prostate cancer diagnosis.
+Every pound you raised or donated will help us fund more lifesaving research and provide support for men worried about or living with a prostate cancer diagnosis.